mxsteini/t3-build/README.md

         └── scss
 ```

-All needed content from the frontend process is held in the src directory.
+All needed content for the frontend process is held in the src directory.

 ## src folder in detail